-- Parks and green space area
+- Addition of new parks and green space

 - Vegetative cover in the downtown area

-- Percentage of tree canopy coverage
+- Annual percent of tree canopy coverages

-- · Number of community garden plots used and available
+- Number of community garden plots used and available

-- Square footage of green roofs
+- Square footage of green roofs.

 Outcome: Recycling practices have increased City-wide.

 • Amount of waste diverted from landfill as a percent of all waste